Stamplay/stamplay-js-sdk/README.md

 <a name="Query.lessThanOrEqual"></a>
 ### lessThanOrEqual(attr, value)
 This method take two arguments.
 The query returns all documents that have the attribute less or equal than the given value.

+<a name="Query.between"></a>
+### between(attr, value1, value2)
+This method take three arguments.
+The query returns all documents that have the attribute between value1 and value2.

 <a name="Query.equalTo"></a>
 ### equalTo(attr,value)